Find Reliable Furnace Repair Technicians Near Me

 AFUE (Annual Fuel Utilization Efficiency)

-AFUE measures how efficiently a furnace converts fuel to heat.
-A higher AFUE rating indicates greater efficiency, meaning less energy is wasted and your heating costs are lower.
+AFUE is a rating of how efficiently a furnace converts fuel to heat.
+Look for a furnace with a high AFUE for maximum savings on fuel costs.
 Furnaces with AFUE ratings below 80% are considered low-efficiency and might need replacement.

 Heat Exchanger